Scooters and Micromobility

 Geofencing is a valuable tool that creates virtual boundaries around specific geographic locations such as sidewalks, streets, and public spaces.
 The use of geofencing for scooters emphasizes specific areas where parking and riding is prohibited or where parking is encouraged.

-If you experience any issues, please contact Bird directly.
+If you experience any issues, please contact Bird or Lime directly.
 This will create a report in their system to formally address any complaints or issues and is also beneficial to the City in keeping track of these complaints or issues.

 Community Mode in the Bird mobile app